rehierl/node-tree-outliner/6-bigger-picture/a-road-map.md

 ## There won't be any change without an opt-in flag.

-(Assumed that implementations could support conflicting semantics by dynamically switching between different modes of operation ...
-The problem here is that the results will still have to be combined/merged at some point.)
+(Assumed that an implementation could even support conflicting semantics by dynamically switching between different modes of operation ...
+Even if, the results will still have to be combined/merged at some point.)

 And even if we could somehow manage to end up with *a perfect design*, there still is the issue of how we intend to resolve the situation we are in.
-It will certainly help to have a design everyone can agree with and proof-of-concept implementations which prove that it does indeed work.
+It will certainly help to have a design everyone can agree with and proof-of-concept implementations that do indeed work.
 Unfortunately, there is no switch we can flip to make the whole issue simply disappear.

 For quite some time, authors will continue to look at elements, which are critical to the design, how they are used to.
 That is, users have a certain